wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 #.
 Log in to the attacker's system (the monitored Windows endpoint).

 #.
-Connect to the victim's system (the Apache server in the monitored RHEL 7 endpoint) from a web browser.
+Connect to the victim's system (the Apache server in the monitored CentOS 8 endpoint) from a web browser.

     The custom firewall rule will temporarily block any connection from the attacker system for 60 seconds.